ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 After processing all of the sub-requests, the helper encrypts its updated state and constructs its response to the aggregate request.

-#### Leader State
+#### Leader State {#leader-state}

 The leader is required to issue aggregate requests in order, but reports are likely to arrive out-of-order.
-The leader MUST store reports until their timestamp is sufficiently far in the past (proportional to the batch window) before including them in an aggregate request.
+The leader MUST store reports until their timestamp is sufficiently far in the past (based on the `grace_window` task parameter) before including them in an aggregate request.
 Failure to do so will result in reports being dropped by the helper.
-The leader SHOULD NOT accept reports from clients timestamped too far into the future (proportional to the batch window).
-Failure to do so will result in reports from malicious, misconfigured, or malfunctioning clients being stored for an arbitrary amount of time.
+The leader MUST NOT accept reports whose timestamps are in the future.
+Implementors MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.

 #### Helper State